2l47/TF2-docker/README.md

 ### Creating custom configurations

-For examples, look at the "default" profile.
-It copies the files `mapcycle.txt` and `motd.txt` into the server's `cfg` folder using the `direct-copy` folder, and appends some options to the `server.cfg` using the `append-to` folder.
+For examples, look at the "example" profile.
+It copies the file `motd.txt` into the server's `cfg` folder using the `direct-copy` folder, and appends some options to the `server.cfg` using the `append-to` folder.

 #### Creating/replacing files in the container upon installation